 - What is the APF?

-The Association of Professional Futurists is an active community of professional futurists dedicated to promoting professional excellence in foresight and demonstrating the value of futures work.
+The Association of Professional Futurists is a growing community of professional futurists, dedicated to demonstrating the value of futures thinking and promoting professional excellence.

 Futurists work in global corporations, small businesses, consultancies, education, non-profits, and governments.
 The APF was founded in 2002 and now includes members from over 30 countries.

 Our plans for 2015 are illustrated in this calendar.

 - What is the history of the APF?

 The APF was founded in 2002 by an informal network of professional futurists.
 A community of like-minded people saw the need to create a network to help advance the field.
 While the original convening conversation began in Houston, the first meeting took place in Seattle.
 Since then APF has hosted various gatherings in London, Melbourne, Capetown, San Francisco, and Toronto.
 We are now a worldwide group of foresight professionals including practitioners, academics, students, and organizations.